 I might look weird or terrifying, but really I’m a device that helps people breathe.
 Under normal circumstances nobody needs me.
 I mean, I’m only used for emergencies and even then only for a limited time.
 If you’re lucky, you’ll never have to use me.
 Then again, I can see some future time when everybody will have to carry me around.

 The item he had brought to class?
 A gas mask.
-The point of this exercise wasn’t only to illustrate the malleability of language or the playfulness of writing, but to present the idea that a poem is a strange thing which operates as nothing else in the world does.
+The point of this exercise wasn’t only to illustrate the malleability of language or the playfulness of writing, but to present the idea that a poem is a strange thing that operates as nothing else in the world does.

-I suppose most of us have known poems are strange ever since we were infants being put to bed with lullabies like “Rock-a-bye baby,” or were children being taught prayers that begin “Our Father who art in Heaven….”
-The questions soon arose: What idiot put that cradle in a tree?
+I suppose most of us have known poems are strange ever since we were infants being put to bed with lullabies like “Rock-A-Bye Baby,” or were children being taught prayers that begin “Our Father, who art in Heaven …” The questions soon arose: What idiot put that cradle in a tree?
 And what’s art got to do with my Daddy-God?
 But this kind of strangeness we got used to.
 And later, at some point in school, we asked or were made to ask again: What is a poem?

-For example, in high school my English teacher handed me Matthew Arnold’s “Dover Beach” and said I had to write an essay about what it meant.
+For example, in high school, my English teacher handed me Matthew Arnold’s “Dover Beach” and said I had to write an essay about what it meant.
 I couldn’t make heads or tails out of the assignment, and the poem became the object of my hatred.
 The poem seemed willfully not to make sense.
 I soon found every poem to be an irritation, a blotch of words, a ludicrous puzzle that got in the way of true understanding as well as true feeling.

-Unless you are a poet or writer, it’s likely that poems have apprehended you less and less as the years have passed.
+Unless you are a poet or a writer, it’s likely that poems have apprehended you less and less as the years have passed.
 Occasionally, in a magazine or online you see one—with its ragged right edge and arbitrary-looking line breaks—and it announces itself by what it is not: prose that runs continuously from the left to the right margins of the page.
 A poem practically dares you not just to look but to read: I am different.
 I am special.
 I am other.
 Ignore me at your peril.